Irish words that appear in English

 Most English speakers would not be surprised to hear that words like banshee or shamrock have their origins in Irish, the Celtic language (also known as Gaelic) which is still spoken in the parts of Ireland known as the Gaeltacht.
 After all, most recognizable Irish words encountered in English have obvious connections to Ireland, like camogie (a women’s sport similar to hurling) or bodhran (a type of drum).
-Naturally, the greatest variety of Irish loanwords is found in Irish English, where they pepper the vocabulary and leave relics in the syntax (as discussed in a recent OxfordWords post).
+Naturally, the greatest variety of Irish loanwords is found in Irish English, where they pepper the vocabulary and leave relics in the syntax.
 But the history of Irish borrowings in English is longer and more complex than an acquaintance with these obvious Irishisms would suggest.

 According to OED, the oldest borrowing from Irish into English is mind (from Irish mionn), an obsolete term for a type of ornament attested in Old English.
 The most recent imports are craic, punt, and fleadh, which entered English in the late 20th century.
 There was a steady trickle of Irish loanwords into English from the 15th through 18th centuries, but this increased to a flood during the 1800s.
 Oddly enough, this apex of Irish imports in English coincided with a period of steep and decisive decline for the Irish language itself.
 The 19th century was also a period of mass emigration, during which Irish immigrants streamed to the rest of the United Kingdom and to North America, taking their distinctive vocabularies with them.
 After a millennium of linguistic coexistence, Irish origins lurk in some unexpected corners of the English lexicon, where the connection to Ireland itself has been obscured: